ajaygunalan/AjVault/content/_index.md

 [[Surgical-Robots]], [[Surgical-Topics]], [[Food]], [[Gym]], [[Jobs]],

 ##### Disclaimer
-Instead of using [obsidian publish](https://obsidian.md/publish) to host my notes,  I use [Quartz](https://github.com/jackyzha0/quartz), which is free.
-Quartz is still in development, and there are a few issues.
-Thus, it is not a 100%  replica of local [obsidian](https://obsidian.md/).
-But, It is good enough to start hosting your notes online.
+I use [Quartz](https://github.com/jackyzha0/quartz), which is free, to host my notes rather than [obsidian publish](https://obsidian.md/publish).
+Although Quartz is still under development, there are some problems.
+As a result, it is not an exact replica of the local obsidian.
+However, it is sufficient to begin hosting your notes online.